 where only $L_u(x,v,0)$ is needed in the exponent term.
-We can also prove that the accumulation points of the sequence $\{\tilde{\mu}_x^\lam\}_{\lam>0}$ are Mather measures.
+We can still prove that the accumulation points of the sequence $\{\tilde{\mu}_x^\lam\}_{\lam>0}$ are Mather measures.
 See Section \ref{section_convergence} for more details.

 The paper is organized as follows.
-Section \ref{section_pre} recalls some basic notations and facts on viscosity solutions of the Hamilton-Jacobi equations, and also collects some necessary results in Aubry-Mather theory and weak KAM theory under a non-smooth setting.
+Section \ref{section_pre} recalls some basic facts on viscosity solutions of the Hamilton-Jacobi equations, and also collects some necessary results in Aubry-Mather theory and weak KAM theory under a non-smooth setting.
 In Section \ref{section_exist_and_uniq}, under assumptions {\bf(H2)--(H3)}, we show the existence and uniqueness of viscosity solutions to equation \eqref{eq_H_lambda} for each small parameter $\lam>0$.
 We also give some key estimates for the whole family of solutions.
 Then, as a corollary, we study a special case and obtain a convergence result under the assumption that constant functions are critical subsolutions.
 Section \ref{section_convergence} is the main part of this paper, where we prove our convergence result under assumptions {\bf(H1)--(H4)}.
 To prove Theorem \ref{mainresult1}, we first provide a possible limit $u^0$, then we show that every accumulation point $u$ of the family of solutions $\{u^\lam\}_{\lam>0}$ is equal to $u^0$.
 To this end, we need an approximation scheme to select suitable Mather measures.
 To prove Theorem \ref{mainresult2}, we make use of Lemma \ref{new_gen_2} and the properties of Peierls barrier and Mather measures.